favonia/cloudflare-ddns/README.markdown

 💡 The values of `IP4_POLICY` and `IP6_POLICY` should be one of the following policies:

+- `cloudflare`\
-- `cloudflare`: Get the public IP address via [CloudFlare’s debugging interface](https://1.1.1.1/cdn-cgi/trace) and update DNS records accordingly.
+  Get the public IP address via [CloudFlare’s debugging interface](https://1.1.1.1/cdn-cgi/trace) and update DNS records accordingly.
+- `ipify`\
-- `ipify`: Get the public address via [ipify’s public API](https://www.ipify.org/) and update DNS records accordingly.
+  Get the public IP address via [ipify’s public API](https://www.ipify.org/) and update DNS records accordingly.
+- `local`\
-- `local`: Get the address via local network interfaces and update DNS records accordingly.
-When multiple local network interfaces or in general multiple IP addresses are present, the tool will use the address that would have been used for outbound UDP connections to CloudFlare servers.

-  ⚠️ You need `network_mode: host` for the `local` policy, for otherwise the tool will detect the addresses inside the [bridge network set up by Docker](https://docs.docker.com/network/bridge/) instead of those in the host network.
+  Get the address via local network interfaces and update DNS records accordingly.
+When multiple local network interfaces or in general multiple IP addresses are present, the tool will use the address that would have been used for outbound UDP connections to CloudFlare servers. ⚠️ You need `network_mode: host` for this policy, for otherwise the tool will detect the addresses inside the [bridge network](https://docs.docker.com/network/bridge/) instead of those in the host network.
+- `unmanaged`\

-- `unmanaged`: Stop the DNS updating completely.
+  Stop the DNS updating completely.
 Existing DNS records will not be removed.

 The option `IP4_POLICY` is governing IPv4 addresses and `A`-type records, while the option `IP6_POLICY` is governing IPv6 addresses and `AAAA`-type records.
 The two options act independently of each other.
 Both of them apply to all managed domains.